 Dining Plans

 Every cruise line has a different system for dining reservations but just like the check-in time slots, they are limited.
 Cruise lines usually have the option of picking the same time to eat each night or book different times.
-Some cruise lines allow you to specify the dining time for each individual evening, choose what restaurant location, and even allow you to sit at tables with other guests (can be a fun way to meet new people and make friends).
+Some cruise lines allow you to specify the dining time for each individual evening, choose what restaurant location, and even allow you to sit at tables with other guests (this can be a fun way to meet new people and make friends).

 Travel and Accommodations